 Before this first outing in the street, carriers had decided unilaterally to increase transport prices before being called to order by the Competition Council.
 He said he was seized of the fuel file.

-Approached last Friday by Les Inspirations ECO, Ahmed Rahhou, president of the Competition Council, had promised an informed opinion after investigation in the days to come.
-This investigation is about ensuring that there are no increases beyond what is reasonable.
+Approached last Friday by Les Inspirations ECO, Ahmed Rahhou, president of the Competition Council, had promised an informed opinion following investigation in the days to come.
+This investigation is regarding ensuring that there are no increases beyond what is reasonable.
 “We are going to study the file to see if the fuel price increases meet the standards.
 It will also be a question of identifying the real causes,” promised Rahhou.

 Today, the Council’s opinion is still awaited.
 Meanwhile, the trade unionists who face the oil companies, which “sweeten themselves on the backs of the carriers” insist on the need for the reduction of the “exorbitant” earnings of the distributors.